 Bubbles from New Mexico?
 You bet.
 This shockingly affordable sparkling wine is produced by the Gruet family (originally from Champagne) in Albuquerque.
 Their Champenoise roots bring an Old World touch to these méthode traditionelle sparklers, which are produced from classic Champagne varieties.
 This lively bottle of bubbles jumps with flavors of green apple, orange rind, and toast.
 Making weeknight bubbles a thing has never been easier (or economical).

-Best Splurge: Agrapart & Fils Minéral Extra Brut Grand Cru 'Avize'
+Agrapart & Fils Minéral Blanc de Blancs Extra Brut Champagne Grand Cru 'Avize'

 Region: Champagne, France | ABV: 12% | Tasting Notes: Pear, baked bread, crushed rocks